-Note: In expressions, OBJECT always refers to the first parameter.
+In expressions, OBJECT always refers to the first parameter.
 This makes it consistent with the default syntax of verb/object (and also with the definition of OBJECT in version 1).

-3 THE LANGUAGE
+3. THE LANGUAGE

 This chapter describes the Alan language in detail.
-For each construct the syntax is given in the form of BNF productions.
-A description of this notation may be found in appendix B, ALAN LANGUAGE GRAMMAR, on page 85.
-The numbering of rules is also the same as in that appendix.
+For each construct the exact syntax can be found in the form of BNF productions in appendix B, ALAN LANGUAGE GRAMMAR, on page 91.

-3.1 An Adventure
+3.1.
+AN ADVENTURE